Number Fractions, Ratio and Proportion

 Prior knowledge that will help with this topic

-• No formal prerequisites are required for this qualification, but a willingness to participate in group activities and reflect on your own experiences will be beneficial.
+- •No formal prerequisites are required for this Level 1 qualification, but a willingness to participate in group activities and reflect on your own experiences will help you succeed.

-• Basic literacy and numeracy skills at Entry 3 or above are helpful for completing written reflections and understanding instructions.
+- •Basic literacy and numeracy skills at Entry Level 3 are recommended to complete written reflections and simple calculations if needed.

 Key Terminology